MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/the-current-environment-donot-meet-the-minimum-requirements-error-message.md

 ---
-title: The current environment doesnât meet the minimum requirements error message
+title: The current environment doesn't meet the minimum requirements error message
-description:
-ms.reviewer:
-ms.topic: troubleshooting
-ms.date: 3/31/2021
-ms.subservice:
+description: Cause and resolution for an error that the current environment doesn't meet the minimum requirements. ms.reviewer: angieandrews ms.topic: troubleshooting ms.date: 3/31/2021 ms.subservice:
 ---

-# The current environment doesnât meet the minimum requirements error message
+# The current environment doesn't meet the minimum requirements error message

-This article provides a solution to an error message that occurs when "The current environment doesn’t meet the minimum requirements"
+This article provides a solution to an error message that occurs when the current environment doesn’t meet the minimum requirements.

-_Applies to:_ &nbsp; Other
+_Applies to:_ &nbsp; Other <!--Angie will ask Vivek-Can you be specific?
+I don't see "Other" used in troubleshooting docs.-->

 ## Symptoms

-error message : “The current environment doesn't meet the minimum requirements”
+You get an error message, **The current environment doesn't meet the minimum requirements**.

 ## Cause

 The Microsoft Dataverse database in the environment where you are creating your model doesn't have the latest updates installed.

 ## Resolution

-To solve this, create a support request in the Power Platform Admin Center to request that the latest AI Builder updates be installed in your Dataverse database.
+To solve this, create a support request in the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/) to request that the latest AI Builder updates be installed in your Dataverse database.